 Eg: organization skills, time management, writing, communication, negotiation, team management, company culture, etc...

 Do you want to get to 6-figure mark (or more) as soon as possible?
 If yes, choose a profitable niche.
 A simple but surprisingly accurate way to do this is to Google your niche.
 If you notice lots of articles and results around the topic, it’s a good sign that your niche is profitable.

 Who do you want to help in your role as a business coach?
 Do you want to work with people transitioning from employment to entrepreneurship?
-Do you want to work with empty nesters?
+Do you want to work with empty nesters, team members or team leaders?
 (Look for details on identifying your client in Chapter 3)